INCATools/ontology-access-kit/docs/index.rst

-.. obolib documentation master file, created by sphinx-quickstart on Sat Mar 26 23:31:46 2022.
+.. oaklib documentation master file, created by sphinx-quickstart on Sat Mar 26 23:31:46 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.